FAST Center at Illinois: SBIR Resources

 These programs award $2 billion dollars annually to qualified small businesses across the nation for innovative projects that meet specific federal needs.
 Entrepreneurs receive anywhere from $150,000 to $1 million in capital.
 Awards are based on small business qualifications, degree of innovation, technical merit and future market potential.

-FAST Center at Illinois Resources
+Illinois FAST Center Resources

 Office Hours

-Illinois FAST Center SBIR/STTR FAQs
+SBIR/STTR FAQs

 Best Kept Secret!
-Click here to download your very own copy of this super valuable resource!
+Click here to download your very own copy of this super valuable resource.

 One-on-One Technical Assistance